-BOTANY,
+BOTANY.

 Botany is required of the Juniors during the Spring term.
 The course requires work in Systematic and Physiological Botany.
 Besides the usual amount of field work required and the study of a text-book for the purpose of familiarizing the student with the terms used in descriptive botany, the student is required to make observations upon numerous experiments upon plants and to draw conclusions from them.
-These experiments include such as bear upon the subject of absorption of liquid nutriment, movement of water in the plant, absorption of gases, respiration and other forms of metabolism, irritability and growth.
+These experiments include such as bear upon the subject of absorption of liquid nutriment, movement of water of the plant, absorption of gases, respiration and other forms of metabolism, irritability and growth.
 About twenty experiments are included in each of the above divisions of Plant Physiology.

-The work in Cryptogamic Botany may be pursued at any season of the year.
+The work of Cryptogamic Botany may be pursued at any season of the year.
 The school is provided with alcoholic material of algæ, hundreds of specimens of fungi, and the vicinity abounds in numerous specimens of the vascular cryptogams.
-In Histological Botany the work covers the minute examination and delineation of the structure of roots, stems and leaves of both the endogens and exogens.
-For the prosecompound cida, reas The I. Sy Herbariun II.
-F ly during o III. through ty IV. lectures oc V. F ing, lectur course inc VI. supplemen student.
-VII. reading, le have a kno The It contai Vines' 7 course), Physiolo cution of and Cana the West The students course. the princ the facts througho of well p zoology. and para: sues for t to slides cution of this work this school is equipped with a water system, compound microscopes of the latest design, abbe camera lucida, reagents and stains.
+In Histological Botany the work 'covers' the minute examination and delineation of the structure of roots, stems and leaves of both the endogens and exogens.
+For the prosecution of this work this school is equipped with a water system, compound microscopes of the latest design, abbe camera lucida, reagents and stains.